ModanwalPriti06/Next.js-Notes-II/README.md

 ```
 # 23. Cashing in Route Handler
 Route handler are not cashed by default but you can opt into cashing when using the GET method.
+- Caching only works with GET methods.
+- Other HTTP methods like POST, PUT, or DELETE are never cached.
+- If you're using dynamic functions like headers() and cookies(), or working with the request object in your GET method, caching won't be applied.

 ```
 // src/app/time/route.ts